For JMX to work with Docker containers, the following properties must be set:

 Launching Kafka and ZooKeeper with JMX Enabled¶

-The steps for launching Kafka and ZooKeeper with JMX enabled are the same as we saw in the quick start guide, with the only difference being that you set
+The steps for launching Kafka and ZooKeeper with JMX enabled are the same as shown in the Single Node Basic Deployment on Docker, with the only difference being that you set

 KAFKA_JMX_HOSTNAME for both.
 Here are examples of the Docker